 If you use M141, make sure that you retract the touch probe in the correct direction.

-M141 functions only for movements with straight-line blocks.
+M141 functions only for movements with straightline blocks.

 M141 is effective only in the block in which it is programmed.
+M141 becomes effective at the start of block.